joshfrench/om-wiki-fork/Advanced-Tutorial.md

 components uninterested in the data.
 The strategy is a familiar one - treat a component as if it were a client browser.
 Instead of receiving its data directly it will request it when it mounts.
-In order for this to work we need to estable a global service channel that can process requests from different parts of your application.
+In order for this to work we need to establish a global service channel that can process requests from different parts of your application.

 Let us assume we'll have a table view somewhere whose contents will be